walterX12/CryptoExchange.Net/README.md

 The order book will automatically reconnect when the connection is lost and resync if it detects that it is out of sync.
 Make sure to check the Status property to see it the book is currently in sync.

 To stop synchronizing an order book use the `Stop` method.

+## Helper methods
+The static `ExchangeHelpers` class offers some helper methods for adjusting value like rounding and adjusting values to fit a certain step size or precision.

 ## Creating an implementation
 Implementations should implement at least the following: